-Appliances
+Appliances and Equipment

-The Residence Life staff member for each living area is the final authority on what appliances will be allowed in student living areas.
-For reasons related to fire safety and electrical loads, electrical appliance usage must be limited.
-In general, any appliance/device with an open flame or exposed heating element is prohibited, as are electrical appliances that draw significant electrical current.
+For reasons related to fire safety, electrical loads, and community disruption, electrical appliance and equipment usage must be limited.
+In general, any appliance/device with an open flame or exposed heating element is prohibited, as are electrical appliances and equipment that draw significant electrical current or are deemed too disruptive to the community.
 Prohibited appliances/devices may include, but are not limited to: